stacks-network/docs/_core/smart/tutorial.md

     npm init clarity-starter
     ```

-2. After the starter project was loaded up, have to select a template and a name for your local folder.
+2. After the starter project was loaded up, you have to select a template and a name for your local project folder.
 Feel free to hit ENTER both times to accept the default suggestion.

     ```bash
     ?
 Template - one of [hello-world, counter]: (hello-world) ?
 Project name: (clarity-hello-world)
     ```

-    Finally, the project dependencies are installed and your project is ready for development.
+    Finally, after the project dependencies have been installed, your project is ready for development.

 3. The project is located in a new folder, `clarity-hello-world` by default.
 Jump into the folder and have a look at the file structure: